How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Singular perturbation theory for the microscopic quantities

+where we denote $g = \pd_rz$.
 Interestingly, the formal structure of this equation is an ``inverse diffusion'' (that is, $\pd_t \to \int dt$).
-This observation suggests we can approximate the flattening disk via a similarity solution, similar to that of a diffusion scalar field:
+This observation suggests we can approximate the flattening disk via a similarity solution, in analogy to diffusion of a scalar field:

 such that Eq.~\eqref{app:inv-diff} reduces to an ODE for the similarity function $F(\xi)$: